Inspire a LINK Unlimited Scholar!

 Do LINK mentors have to undergo a screening process?

 Yes.
 As an organization that works closely with young people, we must, above all, ensure their safety.
-To protect the scholars enrolled in the LINK program, we require that prospective mentors complete an application and provide their consent for a background check, including a national criminal background check, a Class III driver’s license check and a check of 3 personal references.
+To protect the scholars enrolled in the LINK program, we require that prospective mentors complete an application and provide their consent for a background check, including a national criminal background check, and a check of 3 personal references.

 Does LINK provide training for mentors?

 Yes.
 LINK provides a 2-hour mentor training prior to meeting your scholar.
 Pre-match training covers mentor expectations, an overview of our program goals and rules, best practices in youth mentoring, relationship development, and a review of available resources.
 The training concludes with a ‘voices of experience’ panel offering an opportunity to hear the perspectives of scholars, parents, and current mentors.